D-Vukusich/final-group-project/README.md

 Instructions:

-The purpose of this application is to manage ticket, event, and owner data within a database; and allows you to view, append, and remove this data.
-To navigate through the menu you enter in the number that corresponds to the action.

 Obtain a Ticket:
 Selecting this option will allow you to create a new ticket.
 You will be prompted to enter in the event date, the venue the event is taking place in, the seat number, and the barcode.